HfH-DLC/pressbooks-hfh/README.md

 For this feature to work properly, a small modification needs to be made to the source code of the Shibboleth plugin.

 Implemented in `components/user.php`.

+### Custom Shortcodes

+This feature adds the two shortcodes `hfh_parts` and `hfh_chapters`.
+They provide a linked visualization of the parts and chapters of the book.
+The intent is that they are put on top of the page with `hfh_parts` before `hfh_chapters` if both are used.

+Implemented in `component/user.php`.

+## Usage

+Sass styles can be compiled with `sass components/scss:components/css --no-source-map`.